Rishit150/Computing-Web-App/README.md

 7. Click sign up button.
 8. If username and password are valid.
 Expected result: The user is able to sign up and now has a registered username and password to login in next time.

+14/10/2025
+Added sign up functionality that sends the information to the database/backend which can be recalled later when sigining in again after the user has logged out.